 - How quickly the browser surveys the document and makes it ready for the user

-4 Google Analytics Interview Questions for 3+ Years of Work Experience
+4 Google Analytics Interview Questions and Answers for 3+ Years of Work Experience

 Goals in Google Analytics can be used to track conversions.
 Any predetermined goal can be tracked such as submission of a form, purchases, high level of engagement, etc.